about Yachtsnet online yacht brokerage

 Below: The saloon has the galley to port and the chart table, with quarterberth behind, to starboard.
 Forward in the saloon are two settee berths and two pilot berths, with a table with fold-out leaves between

-The original Sabb 2-cylinder diesel is a genuine low-revving heavy flywheel marine diesel, and as such is an extremely long-lived piece of machinery.
+This yacht illustrated was fitted with her original Sabb 2-cylinder diesel, a genuine low-revving heavy flywheel marine diesel, and as such an extremely long-lived piece of machinery.
 It drives a two-bladed variable pitch feathering and reversing prop via a conventional sternshaft.

 photos moored and dried out from owner